WHY BUY OUR COPPER PRODUCTS?

 We hope you will love your copper product and appreciate the ease of care and maintenance.
 Should you have any further questions regarding the care and maintenance of your copper product, please do not hesitate to contact us.

 * How durable is a copper table top?

-A copper table top is very durable, and harder than wood, but it is a piece of furniture that will be used daily.
+A copper table top is very durable, and harder than wood, but it is a piece of furniture, often one that will be used daily.
 Take care of it as you would a table top of a different material.
 We suggest using coasters and place mats to avoid unwanted "stains" or scratches (unusual).

 *Can you put a varnish or lacquer on the table top?

 Yes, you can, however, we do not recommend it as they do not adhere well to copper and tend to flake off.
 If the varnish gets a scratch there is no way to fix it.

 *Can the counter top be cut before receiving a sink?

 Since our sinks are hand crafted, they can vary slightly in size by a few millimeters from the original order.
 It is recommended that the counter maker have the sink for precise measurements.